 This lets you leverage the powerful effect of good marketing design, helping your brand stand out and taking it to the next level.

 You'll never get answers to questions that you don't ask.
-In my opinion, one of the most important skills one can possess is learning to ask the right questions.
+In our opinion, one of the most important skills one can possess is learning to ask the right questions.
 For example, you asked how to choose a web design agency and you got this guide.
-But this guide is how to choose a web design company properly—getting the most information you possibly can in ways that aren't always available via the web.

 You want to guarantee clarity on things like pricing, timelines, and ongoing support.
 These are the sorts of things that might not be advertised, but you'll have to confront them when looking through web design agencies.